 If you find that you need help getting started, or with finding additional networking opportunities, reach out to your Student Support Specialist.
 They can help refocus your search for deeper connections – because even if you are well-established in your job and have no plans of moving or advancing your career in the short-term, networking has proven to be a valuable tool.

 Not already a UNE Online student?
-To learn more about our online degrees and certificates, download a brochure on your chosen area of study:
+To learn more about our online degrees and certificates, download the guide to our online graduate programs:

 Have additional questions?
 Call us at (855) 325-0896 – our phones are staffed Monday through Friday, 8:00 am to 5:00 pm EST. Alternatively, reach out to firstname.lastname@example.org, or via chat on our website online.une.edu.